 We are moving!

-We are counting down to the move from temporary accommodation within Ark Priory Primary Academy to our own new building on the Vale: 3 months to go.
+We are counting down to the move from temporary accommodation within Ark Priory Primary Academy to our own new building on the Vale: just a few weeks left to go!
 We move in the week beginning 19th February 2018 and the school will be closed whilst we move.

 A Curriculum that Inspires Excellence